cedar-policy/rfcs/text/0000-generalized-templates.md

 ### Example 1

-By allowing ```?principal``` and ```?resource``` in the condition of the policy if it also appears in the scope, it allows us to express templates where it is bound to a general variable.
+By allowing ```?principal``` and ```?resource``` in the condition of the policy if it also appears in the scope, it allows us to express templates where we want to access attributes of a slot.
 In this example since we are able to allow ```?resource``` in the condition of the policy we are able to express the constraint that we can only view resource's who's owner is the same as the owner of the resource that we instantiate for the typed hole.

 #### Schema
 ```